w6r/gotcha/README.md

 ----------
 I AM NOT RESPONSIBLE FOR YOUR USE IN ANY WAY THIS IS JUST A MALWARE PROJECT TO SPREAD THAT SIMILAR CODE MAY BE ENCOUNTERED AND ITS JUST TO GROW MY EXPERTISE ON THE SUBJECT THIS MEANS

---- If you flag my repo to github for malicious use , it wont be my fault , its the person who used my programs fault.
+--- If you flag my repo to github for malicious use , it wont be my fault since this is just an experimental project also its the person who used my programs fault not mine.

 -- if you get in trouble because your using it thats on you